dvunkannon/simple-genetic-algorithm/README.md

 A demonstration of genetic algorithms in Javascript.
 By hosting the code on an Html 5 and Javascript platform, I hope to make the code more accessible and easier for users to change.

 Q. Why not Java?
 A. There are a lot of GA demos in Java.
 However, running Java applets is somewhat less common now that Java security problems have led many to uninstall Java.
-JavaScript remains ubiquitous in the moden HTML 5 environment.
+JavaScript remains ubiquitous in the modern HTML 5 environment.

 The project aims to demonstrate best practices in HTML development in addition to the raw GA code.
 This includes the use of JQuery and JSON files for parameter settings.